Tourism in Iran

+Iran first attempted to cultivate a major tourist industry under the rule of Shah Mohammad Reza Pahlavi.
+International tourism sharply decreased after the 1979 Islamic Revolution, and gradually grew in the decades after.
+After 2023, international tourism to Iran again dropped markedly because of security problems including the detention of foreign nationals in Iran (hostage diplomacy).

+The United States Department of State advises westerners not to travel to Iran due to arbitrary arrests made by the Iranian government to induce ransom payments.
+During times of unrest and conflict, most recently in late 2025 and 2026, the State Department has issued a Level 4 "do not travel" travel advisory for potential visitors, and advised dual nationals to conceal their non-Iranian passports.

 Background

-Kish Island attracted around 1 million visitors in 2012–13, the majority of whom were Iranian, but the area also attracted many non-Iranian Muslims interested in beach holidays with Islamic-style beaches where men and women use separate beaches.
+Kish Island attracted around 1 million visitors in 2012–13, the majority of whom were Iranian, but the area also attracted non-Iranian Muslims interested in Islamic-style beach holidays where men and women use separate beaches.

 Before the Iranian revolution in 1979, tourism was characterized by significant numbers of visitors traveling to Iran for its attractions, including culture and landscape suitable for a range of activities.

 Since the revolution, however, a majority of foreign visitors to Iran have been religious pilgrims and business people.
 In Iran there are many Shi'ite shrines, the two main ones being Imam Reza Shrine in Mashhad and Fatimah al-Ma'sūmah Shrine in Qom.
 Each year millions of pilgrims from Iran and other Shi'ite countries visit these holy places.
 Official figures do not distinguish between those traveling to Iran for business and those coming for pleasure, and they also include many diaspora Iranians returning to visit their families in Iran or making pilgrimages to holy Shia sites near Mashhad, Qom and elsewhere.

 Tourism declined dramatically during the Iran–Iraq War in the 1980s.

 In 2013, the number of foreign tourists in Iran reached 4.76 million, contributing more than to the national economy.

 Over five million tourists visited Iran in the fiscal year of 2014–2015, four percent more year-on-year.

 According to a report published by World Travel and Tourism Council in 2015, the size of its tourism industry was estimated as having the potential to create jobs for 1,285,500 and rise by 4.1% pa to 1,913,000 jobs in 2025.
 Based on the report in the year of 2014, travel and tourism directly supported 413,000 jobs (1.8% of total employment).
 This was expected to rise by 4.4% in 2015 and rise by 4.3% pa to 656,000 jobs (2.2% of total employment) by 2025.

 In October 2018, Ali Asghar Moonesan, the head of Iran's Cultural Heritage, Handicrafts and Tourism Organization (ICHTO), announced that the number of tourists who visited Iran in the first six months of the Iranian year (starting March 21) rose by 51 percent compared to the same period in 2017.